Oluwadolamipo/team-086-group-a-frontend/README.md

 **Assest**

-where all image files will be.
+This folder is where all image files will be.

 **Common**

-This folder hold all of the common components (reuseable components)
+This folder holds all of the common components (reuseable components)

 **Components**

-This folder will be where all **components** that is reuseable will be created. folder here/file should begin with a capital letter
+This folder will be where all **components** that is not reuseable will be created. folders here/files should begin with a capital letter

 **Context**

-This folder is where all context providers
+This folder is where all context providers will be created

 **Pages**

-This folder holds all the project views/pages i:e screens
+This folder will holds all the project views/pages i:e screens

 **Routes**